CubicControl/CubicControl-Launcher/docs/BUILD_GUIDE.md

 The application now properly saves all data (profiles, configurations, etc.) in a `data` folder next to the executable, not in the source code location.

 ### API Server
-The Flask API server on port 37000 now runs in-process when built as an executable, fixing timeout issues.
+The token-gated public API now runs inside the control panel on port 38000; there is no separate 37000 process to launch.

 ## Problem
 When using auto-py-to-exe, Flask templates and static files need to be included in a specific way or they won't be found at runtime.